Window Covering Brands That Matter

 ⚙️

-This is where brand choice matters most.
-Somfy's RTS protocol is the de facto standard in the industry — one remote can control motors across dozens of shade brands.
-If your motor fails, any Somfy-compatible replacement drops right in.
-Proprietary or generic motors often mean replacing the entire shade when the motor dies.
+Somfy's RTS protocol is the industry standard — one remote works across dozens of brands.
+If a motor fails, a compatible replacement drops right in.
+Generic motors often mean replacing the entire shade.

 🎓